Linear algebra libraries

 Predictor-Corrector methods¶

-- The idea is to use a multistep method to predict the next step, and then use a single step method to correct the prediction.
+Predictor-corrector methods are a generalization of the multistep methods to use future estimated terms, rather than just past terms.
+The idea is to use a multistep method to predict the next step, and then use a single step method to correct the prediction.
+The multistep method is called the predictor, and the single step method is called the corrector.

 For example, instead of solving the implicit equation for the Adams-Moulton method, we can use the explicit Euler method to correct the prediction.
 This is called the Adams-Bashforth-Moulton method.
 The general form is